 Maconochie Brothers also began to produce pickles, potted meats, soup and sauces.

-Maconochie Brothers sold millions of herrings every year by 1886.
-The fish canning factory at Fraserburgh was the largest in Britain, and possibly the world, and employed over 350 workers during peak periods.
+The fish canning factory at Fraserburgh was the largest in Britain, and possibly the world by 1886, and employed over 350 workers during peak periods.
+97 million fish were canned in the 1888 season.

 Archibald Maconochie was a strong-willed and uncompromising man.
-Even after making his fortune, Archibald Maconochie continued to travel in the third class train carriage.
+Even after making his fortune he continued to travel in the third class train carriage.
 When asked why he did this, he responded, “simply because there’s not a fourth!”

 Archibald Maconochie was involved in an altercation with one of his tinsmiths in 1888.
 Maconochie punched his employee in the mouth in a blow that knocked him to the ground, and then proceeded to strangle, repeatedly punch, and threaten to kill him.
 As a result of the incident Maconochie was fined £2 and ordered to pay court costs.

 Whilst undoubtedly an overreaction, Maconochie’s anger stemmed from the powerful position of the tinsmiths, to whom hundreds of production days were lost due to strikes.
-Maconochie invested heavily in canning technology in an attempt to negate their influence, and by the turn of the century tins were sealed by high pressure as opposed to smoldering.
+Maconochie invested heavily in canning technology in an attempt to negate their influence, and by the turn of the century manual smoldering had been replaced by high pressure sealing.

 Valuable army contract work